DCAN-Labs/abcd-hcp-pipeline/README.md

 # change directory into the repository's folder
 cd bidsapp

-# install the requirements from within the cloned repository
+# install the requirements from within the cloned repository for the user
 pip3 install --user -r requirements.txt
 ```

+You will then need to modify the "SetupEnv.sh" file and set the system paths
+to any software dependencies within.

 ### Usage:

+Using the image will require bids formatted input data.
+Consult
+http://bids.neuroimaging.io/ for more information and for tools which assist
+with converting data into bids format.

+These are the basic command invocations.
+Options are detailed in the usage
+below.

 To call using docker: